Type your search below

 York Minster has one of the UK’s leading cathedral choirs; its mastery of the English choral tradition is one of the cathedral’s crowning glories.

-It includes adult Songmen, choral scholars and boy and girl choristers.
-The choristers are aged between 7 and 13 and are all students at the Minster School.
+It includes adult Songmen, choral scholars and boy and girl choristers aged between 7 and 13 who are educated at St Peter’s School York, the Choir School for York Minster.
 The cathedral was among the first to introduce girl choristers, who share the singing equally with the boys at eight sung services each week during term time.

-If you are thinking of making a special journey to hear our choir, you can check details of our services, including the Service Scheme, in our What’s On section.
+If you are thinking of making a special journey to hear our choir, you can check details of our services, including the Service Scheme on our What’s On section.

 Joining the choir